krisrs1128/stat992_s23/index.md

 By the conclusion of the course, you will be able to,

 1. Design and implement benchmarking studies (using both simulated and real data) to clarify the properties of existing multi-omics data analysis workflows.
-1. Compare and contrast sequencing technologies and study designs widely used in modern multi-omic studies.
+1. Compare and contrast sequencing technologies and study designs widely used in modern multi-omics studies.
-1. Write accessible technical reviews and prepare minimal code demos that translate theoretical advances in statistics to the multi-omics data analysis context.
+1. Write accessible technical reviews and prepare minimal code demos that illustrate how theoretical advances in statistics can inform practical multi-omics data analysis.
-1. Apply and critique R packages for visualization and modeling of multi-omic data.
+1. Apply and critique R packages for visualization and modeling of multi-omics data.
 1. Navigate the multi-omics literature, prepare academic peer reviews, and plan well-motivated research projects in the area.